Hermit-commits-code/meeting-cost-calculator/README.md

 # Meeting Cost Calculator Firefox Extension

 This project is a professional Firefox browser extension built with React and Vite.
-It calculates the cost of meetings in real time and is designed for superior UX/UI, privacy, and future Slack integration.
+It calculates the cost of meetings in real time and is designed for superior UX/UI, privacy, and Slack integration via a secure production relay endpoint.

 ## Features